Orange County Audubon Society Banner

 OCAS is the Orange County Audubon Society.
 We are a bird and wildlife conservation organization.
 We steward 5 bird and wildlife sanctuaries in Orange County, New York.
 Most are open to the public with walking paths and/or a viewing stand accessible to visit for the quiet enjoyment and study of nature.

-We curate monthly programs/presentations throughout the county and several birding field trips each season.
-We have developed presentations about bird identification, gardening with native plants for birds, pollinators, and climate change that organizations, libraries, or schools can book for their members.
+We curate monthly presentations throughout the county and several birding field trips each season.
+We’ve developed presentations about bird identification, gardening with native plants for birds, pollinators, and climate change that organizations, libraries, or schools can book for their members.

-While our primary focus is on birds and bird habitat, OCAS fosters an appreciation and conservation of all aspects of the environment.
-Our Chapter started in 1970 with a group of environmentalists and birders in Orange County, NY.
-We are a Member Chapter of the National Audubon Society.
+We are a member chapter of the National Audubon Society and share the goals of the current 5 year plan to “bend the curve” on bird deaths.
+In Orange County, OCAS fosters appreciation and conservation of all aspects of the environment.
+Our Chapter started in 1970 with a group of environmentalists and birders here in Orange County, NY.
 Our 501c3 nonprofit charitable organization status means your membership and other donations are tax deductible.

 OCAS wholly endorses the National Audubon Statement on Equity, Diversity and Inclusion